 Advanced renal cell carcinoma (RCC) is cancer that has spread from the kidney to other parts of the body.
-Often people with RCC have no symptoms until the tumour has reached the advanced stages of the disease.
-Around 25-30% of patients don't find out they have RCC until the cancer has already spread outside the kidney capsule and they have symptoms, such as blood in the urine, weight loss, shortness of breath, bone pain or bone fracture.
+Often people with RCC don't have any symptoms until the tumour has reached the advanced stages of the disease.
+Around 25-30% of patients don't find out they have RCC until the cancer has already spread outside the kidney capsule and they may then have symptoms, such as blood in the urine, weight loss, shortness of breath, bone pain or bone fracture, or a persistent cough.

-Surgeons and oncologists often refer to advanced kidney cancer as either locally advanced or metastatic.
+Surgeons (called urologists) and cancer doctors (called oncologists) often refer to advanced kidney cancer as either locally advanced or metastatic.
 These are described in more detail below: